MileHacker Logo

 Moqueca

-A flavorful seafood stew, typically with fish and/or shrimp, cooked in coconut milk, dendê oil, and vegetables.
+A savory seafood stew, typically with fish and/or shrimp, cooked in coconut milk, dendê oil, and vegetables.

 Peixe Grelhado

-Fresh grilled fish, often served simply with rice, farofa (toasted cassava flour), and a green salad, highlighting the local catch.
+Fresh grilled fish, often served simply accompanied by rice, farofa (toasted cassava flour), and a green salad, highlighting the local catch.

 Available at almost all beachside restaurants (barracas) and seafood eateries.